cloudnative-pg/cloudnative-pg/docs/src/logging.md

 the available databases in the cluster.

 !!!
 Important
-    Cloud Native PostgreSQL runs the `CREATE EXTENSION` and `DROP EXTENSION` command in all databases in the cluster that accept connections.
+    CloudNativePG runs the `CREATE EXTENSION` and
+    `DROP EXTENSION` command in all databases in the cluster that accept connections.